 MDF.
 Templates can be made from many kinds of material.
 MDF is a readily available option, and it's usually my first choice.

 The reason I prefer MDF is that it's perfectly flat and very easy to shape with files and sandpaper.
 The template I use for making curved rails for cabinet doors shown in the photo above is a good example.
 To make it, I simply laid out the curve with a compass, cut out the shape at the band saw, and smoothed the curve, first with a file and then with a simple, shop-made sanding strip, seen below.

 OTHER OPTIONS.
 Hardboard is another commonly used material.
 And occasionally I use acrylic, especially for those applications where I need to see more of the workpiece to orient the template to the grain of the wood.

-On the other hand, a template can be as simple as small pieces of hardwood joined with pocket screws, like the one in the photo at left.
+On the other hand, a template can be as simple as small pieces of hardwood joined with pocket screws.
 This is an easy technique for making a template that conforms to a rectangular shape.
 All you need to do is fit the pieces together to form a template with the inside dimensions equal to the desired size and fasten them together.

 With a little imagination, you can make a template for just about any shape you need for your projects.
 Whatever the application, you'll find that learning to make and use templates with your router will guarantee top-notch results.

 One of my favorite ways to spice up a project is to add a decorative inlay made from contrasting woods.
 A specialized guide bushing with a removable sleeve makes this an easy operation.
 With the bushing installed, you can cut both the recess and the inlay piece using a single template.

 ROUTING THE RECESS.
 After selecting a template for your design, start by positioning the template on the workpiece and securing it with double-sided tape.
 Then, with the sleeve on the bushing, simply rout the outline of the recess and the remainder of the waste by following the template.
 If necessary, square up the corners with a chisel.